devops329/devops/instruction/awsEcs/awsEcs.md

 1. **Task execution role** - This defines the rights necessary to deploy a task.
 This includes things like the ability to start up a getting an ECR image and setting up CloudWatch logging.
 1. **Task role** - This defines what rights the task has.
 This includes things like database access rights or read from S3.

-We will not define a **Task role** at this time, but you will do this later as you add rights for the task to connect to your MySQL instance without providing explicit credentials.
+We will not define a **Task role** at this time, but you will do this later if you add rights for the task to connect to your MySQL instance without providing explicit credentials.

 ### Create an ECS task execution role